vasilakisfil/Introspected-REST/README.md

 self-descriptive, unless we customly extended it.

-The good thing though is that normally such errors should be caught by running the schema validations from the JSON Schema MicroType on the client side.
+The good thing though is that normally such errors should be caught on the client-side by the introspected MicroTypes for the resource structure, which in our use case are the schema validations from the [JSON Schema MicroType](#1131-structural-metadata).
 The error object could be used for more advanced errors, like the following:

 ```json